List of Polish national, patriotic and socialist songs

 A hymn written in the 13th century by Wincenty of Kielcza.
 It was penned in Medieval Latin to the melody of a Gregorian chant, O salutaris Hostia.
-The hymn celebrates the canonization of Saint Stanislaus of Szczepanów, bishop of Kraków and patron saint of Poland.
+The hymn celebrates the canonization of Saint Stanislaus of Szczepanów, bishop of Kraków and a patron saint of Poland.
 In the Middle Ages, it was chanted on special occasions and after victorious battles.
 Today, it is performed at university ceremonies.